Non Hilbertian (Lorentzian) Length Spaces: Abstract

 \section{Abstract}

-In this note, the idea of finite-dimensional $L^p$ spaces is transferred to the setting of Lorentzian length spaces to provide an example of a constant Finsler manifold which is nowhere Minkowskian.
+In this note, the idea of finite-dimensional $L^p$ spaces is extended to the setting of Lorentzian length spaces to provide an example of a constant Finsler manifold that is nowhere Minkowskian.
 Looking at the sectional curvature bounds of this example leads to the more general statement that non-Hilbertian, normed spaces have no sectional curvature bounds.
 This statement holds in both the Riemannian and Lorentzian cases.
 In addition, the Lorentzian $L^p$ spaces serve as an example in the context of Lorentzian Gromov-Hausdorff convergence.
-They show that unbounded sectional curvature or geodesic regularity is in general not preserved in the GH limit.
-This example also shows that Ricci bounds in the sense of TCD as well as bounds on the volume, the timelike diameter, and the dimension are not enough to ensure Gromov pre-compact in the category of Lorentzian length spaces.
+They show that unbounded sectional curvature or geodesic regularity is generally not preserved in the GH limit.
+This example also shows that Ricci bounds in the sense of TCD as well as bounds on the volume, the timelike diameter, and the dimension are not enough to ensure Gromov pre-compactness in the category of Lorentzian length spaces.